You're $99 away from FREE SHIPPING!

 If you notice your toothbrush started to smell a bit funky, then halt right there.
 That’s a toothbrush that needs to be gone!
 A toothbrush that smells is a toothbrush heaving with bacteria, mold, and grime and a sure-fire way to tell that you need a new one.

 So, there we have it.
 We should all be changing our toothbrushes and toothbrush heads regularly to avoid unnecessary bacterial buildup that could lead to infection.
 To keep our mouths squeaky clean, we should all be aiming to change our toothbrush (kids, too!) every 3 months or at the first sign of significant wear and tear.
-By switching out your old toothbrush and toothpaste for a biodegradable alternative, you’ll be able to update your oral care regularly while still being sustainable.
+By switching out your old toothbrush and toothpaste for a compostable alternative, you’ll be able to update your oral care regularly while still being sustainable.